 -

-Better Functionality: Chewing, biting, and speaking become easier and more comfortable.
+Improved Functionality: Chewing, biting, and speaking become easier and more efficient.

 -

-Pain Relief: Proper jaw alignment reduces strain on the joints, often alleviating TMJ pain.
+Pain Relief: Proper jaw alignment reduces strain on joints, often alleviating TMJ-related discomfort.

 -

-Facial Balance: Surgery can correct asymmetry, creating a more harmonious profile.
+Enhanced Facial Balance: Surgery can correct asymmetry and create a harmonious, natural-looking profile.

 -

-Long-Term Stability: Addressing the root structural problem prevents teeth from shifting back over time.
+Long-Term Stability: Addressing the root structural problem helps prevent teeth from shifting back over time.

 -

-Surgical orthodontics is a coordinated process that takes time and careful planning.
-Typically, treatment starts with braces or aligners to position your teeth in preparation for surgery.
-Once your teeth are ready, your oral and maxillofacial surgeon performs the jaw surgery.
-After surgery, orthodontic treatment continues to fine-tune your bite and ensure optimal results.
+Surgical orthodontics is a multi-step process.
+It typically begins with braces or clear aligners to position your teeth in preparation for surgery.
+Once your teeth are ready, the oral surgeon performs the jaw surgery, and orthodontic treatment continues afterward to fine-tune your bite.

-Recovery depends on the complexity of the surgery.
-You can expect a few weeks of limited activity and a soft-food diet, followed by a gradual return to normal eating and routines.
-Your orthodontist and surgeon will provide guidance throughout recovery to make the process as smooth as possible.
+Recovery varies depending on the complexity of the surgery, but most patients can expect a few weeks of limited activity, swelling, and a soft-food diet, followed by a gradual return to normal routines.
+Your orthodontist and surgeon will provide clear instructions and support throughout recovery to ensure the best results.

 How to Know if You’re a Candidate

-The best way to determine if surgical orthodontics is right for you is with a comprehensive evaluation.
-Your orthodontist will assess your bite, jaw structure, and overall oral health.
-Advanced imaging and digital planning tools help create a personalized treatment plan designed to address your unique needs.
+The best way to determine if surgical orthodontics is right for you is through a comprehensive evaluation.
+Your orthodontist will examine your bite, jaw structure, and overall oral health, often using advanced imaging and digital planning tools.
+These tools allow your care team to create a detailed, personalized treatment plan tailored specifically to your needs.

-Even if you’re unsure, scheduling a consultation is the first step.
-You’ll get clarity on your options, expected outcomes, and whether surgery is truly necessary.
+Even if you’re unsure about surgery, scheduling a consultation is a great first step.
+You’ll learn about your options, potential outcomes, and whether surgical orthodontics is truly necessary for your situation.

 Take the Next Step With Factoria Orthodontics

-Whether you’re struggling with an overbite, underbite, open bite, or noticeable facial asymmetry, our team will create a customized plan to improve both your smile and oral function.
-Working with an orthodontist in Bellevue WA, you’ll have guidance and support throughout your treatment, from consultation to final results.
+Whether you’re struggling with an overbite, underbite, open bite, or noticeable facial asymmetry, our team will create a personalized plan to improve both your smile and oral function.
+Working with an orthodontist in Bellevue WA, you’ll receive support and guidance throughout your treatment, from consultation to final results.

 Ready to Transform Your Smile and Jaw Function?

 Don’t let severe bite problems or jaw misalignment hold you back.
-Schedule a consultation with Factoria Orthodontics today and find out if surgical orthodontics is the right solution for you.
+Schedule a consultation with Factoria Orthodontics today to see if surgical orthodontics is the right solution for you.
 With the right plan, you can achieve a healthier, more functional, and more confident smile—one that lasts a lifetime.